 - Nothing can diminish their value

-We approached a white car that was parked into the sidewalk a ways which frustrated Vern.
+We approached a white car that was parked crooked and halfway into the sidewalk, which frustrated Vern because of his walker.
 I laughed it off, “it’s ok, let’s just go around” I said.
-And we did.
-As we walked, I glanced up for a good look at the owner – a tall, well-dressed, dark-skinned young man with a lit cigarette in his hand .
-He was standing behind his white rear-end damaged car.
+As we walked around the front of the vehicle, I glanced up for a good look at the owner who was standing behind it – he was a tall, well-dressed, dark-skinned man with a lit cigarette in his hand.

-We turned the corner and continued walking at a slow pace, when I noticed that same white car had pulled up across the street from and behind us.
-He got out, crossed the street and approached me, saying in a slight African accent (from Senegal, to be exact), and an excited smile, “Chelan, I cannot help but thank you for saying hello to me.”
+We turned the corner one block up and continued walking slowly when I noticed that same white car had pulled up across the street from and behind us.
+Solomon got out, crossed the street and approached me, saying in an African accent (he is from Senegal, to be exact), and an excited smile, “Chelan, I cannot help but thank you for saying hello to me.”
 “Oh, sure!”
-I said.
-God gave me an second chance, “God wants to use you in a significant way to impact the people around you – people in your sphere of influence.”
+I stopped and replied.
+I was given another chance to speak to him, and this came to me, “God wants to use you in a significant way to impact the people around you – people in your sphere of influence.”

-Vern, who was standing close by, kept trying to interject a remark and managed to finally share hope from his own life, “My wife and I have been married for 47 years!”
+Vern, who was standing close by, kept trying to interject a remark and managed to finally speak up to share some hope from his own life, “My wife and I have been married for 47 years!”

-And I prayed something like this, “Lord Jesus, thank you for your Spirit that lives in me, and I pray the same thing for my new friend Solomon.
+Solomon’s countenance clearly brightened, “Yes, please!”
+So I took his hand in mine and my other hand crossed over, to reach his broken heart.
+I had never done this before, but it seemed appropriate in the moment.
+I prayed something like, “Lord Jesus, thank you for your Spirit that lives in me, and I pray the same thing for my new friend, Solomon.
 That you would take up residence in his heart.
 Fill him up and give him hope for a reconciled relationship with his wife.
 You restore!
 Thank you for bringing us together like this today.
 In the Name of Jesus.
 Amen.”

 Solomon hugged and thanked me.
-And then turned to my sweet client by his walker, hugged and thanked him as well.
-And ran back across the street to his daughter.
+And then turned to my client, hugged and thanked him as well.
+And then ran back across the street to his daughter.